openstack/tosca-parser/doc/source/usage.rst

     cd heat-translator
     python setup.py install

-Once installation is complete, Heat-Transalator is ready to use.
+Once installation is complete, Heat-Translator is ready to use.
 Currently you can use it in following two ways.

 Translate and get output on command line.
 For example: ::